graphiti-api/graphiti/docs/upgrading.md

 end
 ```

 If the controller already has `include Graphiti::Rails`, replace it with `include Graphiti::Rails::Controller`.

 <details>
 <summary>What the include actually brings, and what a controller without it loses</summary>

 Until 2.0, Graphiti added itself to **every** controller in the application: an `around_action` wrapping each request in a Graphiti context, another wrapping it in the debugger, and a catch-all exception handler, on Devise controllers, admin controllers, HTML pages, everything.

 `Graphiti::Rails::Controller` now bundles all of it, and including it is required.
 Including it in `ApplicationController` matches 1.x behavior.
 Including it in an API base class scopes it and leaves the rest of the app alone.
 A controller without it gets no Graphiti context, no debugger, and none of Graphiti's exception handlers, so if a resource action sees an empty `Graphiti.context`, this include is what is missing.
-It also carries `ActionController::MimeResponds`, so `respond_to` works in `ActionController::API` apps — under 1.x that only came with `Graphiti::Rails::Responders`.
+It also carries `ActionController::MimeResponds`, so `respond_to` works in `ActionController::API` apps, which under 1.x only came with `Graphiti::Rails::Responders`.

 The class-level DSL travels with it, which is the one failure you see before a request is ever served: